Exploring Types of Customer Segmentation Strategies for Marketing Success

 What is Customer Segmentation?

-At times, the most efficient communication strategy for businesses involves grouping customers based on shared characteristics.
-Just as you tailor your messages differently for various social circles, businesses enhance their communication and effectiveness by addressing different types of customer segments.
+Just as you adjust your messaging for different social circles, businesses can improve communication and effectiveness by addressing various types of customer segmentation.

 Why do we need Customer Segmentation?